North Carolina’s network of 72 publicly owned airports

-, and the aviation and aerospace assets that rely on them, help move North Carolina's economy forward by creating jobs, supporting business growth and connecting people and companies to markets around the globe.
+, and the aviation and aerospace assets that rely on them, help move the state forward by creating jobs, supporting business growth and connecting people and companies to markets around the globe.

 highlights the significant economic impacts generated by the state's public airports and the many assets that support a vibrant and competitive aviation and aerospace sector.
 Both make North Carolina an ideal location to start, grow and locate an aerospace or aviation-related business.